Early Australian Convict Transportation

 Gary L. Sturgess holds the New South Wales Premier's Chair of Public Service Delivery at the Australia and New Zealand School of Government and the University of New South Wales.
 He is also Professor of Public Service Innovation at Griffith University in Brisbane, Australia.
 He is a leading international authority on the design and management of public service markets, and brings to the study of convict transportation a practical understanding of the design and management of effective public service contracts.
 He is the former Director General of the NSW Cabinet Office and was awarded the Order of Australia in 2005 for services to government.

 His great, great grandfather, James Sturgess, was sent to Australia in 1847 for stealing books.
-Three of his ancestors - two convicts and a marine - sailed to Australia with the First Fleet.

 Gary Sturgess can be contacted at email@example.com

 Erica Charters, 'Disease, War and the Imperial State: The Welfare of the British Armed Forces during the Seven Years' War', University of Chicago Press, 2014.